umbraco/UmbracoDocs/Umbraco-Cloud/Security/index.md

 ## Blacklist specific IPs from accessing you website

-You can block people and bots(e.g. a malicious scanning bot) from accessing you website by blacklisting their IPs.
+You can block people and bots(e.g. a malicious scanning bot) from accessing your website by adding their IP addresses to a deny-list.

 The following rule can be added to your web.config file in the `system.webServer/rewrite/rules/` section.